DoviniJ/GxEprsDummy/README.md

 * SCORE1_AVG (polygenic risk scores (PRSs), computed from the interaction effects of GWEIS summary statistics), of the full dataset

 In addition to the output file, users can assign the function to an object and call each component in the output file separately.
-See the topic PRS_quantitative in manual.pdf for examples.
+See the topic PRS_quantitative (page 12) in manual.pdf for examples.

 **Command**
 ```